We cappreciate the generous support received from community organizations that contribute to enhancing the educational

-All partnerships and sponsorship must be identified as benefiting students by providing enhanced resources or opportunities and must align with Calgary Catholic School District’s mission, vision and values.
-Partnership agreements must follow the Ethical Guidelines for Business-Education Partnerships established by the Conference Board of Canada, and be compliant with Calgary Catholic School District policies and regulations.
-In addition, the district adheres to the principle that schools, staff and students should not be used in any manner to advertise or promote commercial, special interest and non-educational endeavors.
+All partnerships and sponsorship must be identified as benefiting students by providing enhanced resources or opportunities and must align with our mission, vision and values.
+Partnership agreements must follow the Ethical Guidelines for Business-Education Partnerships established by the Conference Board of Canada, and be compliant with our district policies and regulations.
+In addition, we adhere to the principle that schools, staff and students should not be used in any manner to advertise or promote commercial, special interest and non-educational endeavors.

 - are aligned with Catholic doctrine and beliefs